 Exactly what is Precision Scheduled Railroading?
 According to a publication of the Canadian Pacific, it is a philosophy of constant monitoring and optimization of every asset throughout the entire organization.
 It is built on five foundations: improving customer service, controlling costs, optimizing asset utilization, operating safely, and valuing and developing employees.”
 One of its hallmarks is scheduled to train departures, in the past, railroads held their trains until they were completely full.
 Under the PSR model, trains leave at a scheduled time even if they have capacity available.
 In that regard, the freight movements would not be unlike Amtrak or a scheduled airline.
 While this business model has resulted in unprecedented profits for the railroads, it appears that it has left many unhappy customers in its wake, particularly at CSX.

 The STB has been monitoring the performance of the Class 1 carriers and has concluded that the problems must be addressed.
-According to the STB Hearing Notice, “the data validate the anecdotal information reported to the Board, and many key performance indicators such as system average train speed and average number of trains holding per day suggests performance is below historical norms.”
+According to the STB Hearing Notice, “the data validate the anecdotal information reported to the Board, and many key performance indicators such as system average train speed and average number of trains holding per day suggest performance is below historical norms.”

 In announcing this week’s hearing, Chairman Martin Oberman was a little more direct.
 He said, “During my time on the Board, I have raised concerns about the primacy Class 1 railroads have placed on lowering their operating ratios and satisfying their shareholders even at the cost of their customers.
-Part of that strategy has involved cutting their work force to the bare bones in order to reduce costs.
+Part of that strategy has involved cutting their workforce to the bare bones in order to reduce costs.
 Over the past 6 years, the Class1s collectively have reduced their workforce by 29% – that is about 45,000 employees cut from the payrolls.
 In my view, all of this has directly contributed to where we are today – rail users experiencing serious deterioration in rail service because, on too many parts of their networks, the railroads do not have a sufficient number of employees.”

 Hopefully, regardless of the issues, the STB will approach the problems objectively.

 Several firms and associations have filed statements.
 I have read several of them, and most mention PSR as the root cause of the problems.
 A number of Class 1 railroad engineers have filed statements, alleging unfair and unreasonable personnel policies and operations orders that are “unfriendly” to customers.
 One interesting rule mentioned was one that requires trains, upon reaching 40 mph to throttle back, even though the speed limit may be 70 mph.
 This saves fuel, but delays trains.
 Another complaint involved late additions to trains, requiring an additional locomotive when none was available.
 No doubt, rebuttal evidence will be presented by the rail carriers; and we will learn more about their positions.
-Even so, it appears that a number of the operational and employee complaints are legitimate.
+Even so, it appears that a number of operational and employee complaints are legitimate.

-Few in the industry want more government oversight, but it is interesting to reflect on the fact that this was exactly the kind of environment that led to the 1887 regulation of rail carriers
+Few in the industry want more government oversight, but it is interesting to reflect on the fact that this was exactly the kind of environment that led to the 1887 regulation of rail carriers.

 **Class 1 rail carriers are the BNSF, Canadian National, Canadian Pacific, CSX, Kansas City Southern, Norfolk Southern, and Union Pacific.